How to Open Up and Reveal Yourself to Others

 We often hide our inner thoughts and feelings because we're concerned if they'll be accepted by other people.
 But we also shut out other people from knowing and accepting us by not being open.
 By not being open with others, we're really saying we don't fully accept ourselves.
 We're denying ourselves that chance to speak out, to declare our inner thoughts and feelings.

 It's up to you to decide just how you're going to talk about yourself and what you're going to say.
-Telling somebody where you bought those new pair of shoes might be one way of being open.
+Telling somebody where you bought that new pair of shoes might be one way of being open.
 However, it might be more meaningful to share why clothes are important to you.
 What is it about those pair of shoes that is important to you?
 Another example might be to say that work or your relationship is terrible, it's horrendous.
 However, it's more important to share why you're saying that about work or your relationship.
 That puts the conversation on a little deeper level.

 There are risks attached to sharing that information.
 Most important is an immediate here-and-now honesty that goes along with being open.
 For instance, sometimes when a person resents someone, they still smile and pretend they're happy.
-It would be more honest and open to share that resentment openly with the person and that way the situation and your feelings can be changed.
+It would be more honest and open to share resentment openly with the person and that way the situation and your feelings can be changed.
 On the other hand, you have to be prepared for the other person's reaction.
 And when you are open and honest about negative feelings, it also makes you responsible for suggesting alternatives to change those feelings.

 You have the power to change things by being open and sharing things.
 Keep in mind also that being completely open with everyone in every situation may be very inappropriate.
 You may want to be more open with your spouse or close friends, but not with your boss or people you don't know as well.
-You may choose not to be open with people you don't fully trust, because to be open is to share vulnerable information about yourself.
+You may choose not to be open with people you don't fully trust because to be open is to share vulnerable information about yourself.
 And if you don't fully trust how someone else will use that information about you, you may choose not to share it.
 Also, some people may be very uncomfortable with too much openness and you may not want to be as open with them.